Health Education Specialist II

 · Identify internal and/or external funding resources for health education programs and facilitates discussions with partners and other stakeholders regarding health education programs/ opportunities

-· Trains and assists Health Education Specialist I staff with program grant oversight, as needed
+· Trains and assists Health Education Specialist I staff with program grant oversight and reporting, as needed

 · Facilitates efforts to achieve organizational mission and contributes to implementation and monitoring of strategic planning under content specialty